Last amended March 13, 2013

 (3) In the event there are more qualified candidates than available positions, paper ballots shall be distributed, all Members present shall have one vote per household.

 (4) In the event that the seats available equal or are less than the number of candidates, the President may request that the election be by acclamation.
+The President’s request must be approved by a simple majority of all present and voting Members.

 E. Removal of Board Members